You chose A (cup of tea) from A and B (espresso);

 WHY?

-Preference reversals have been well documented but not fully understood at the mechanistic level.
-We aspire to do so at various levels (computational, algorithmic, neural) and to provide a neurophysiologically grounded theory of human decision-making.
+Human decisions exhibit intriguing patterns –including biases and irrational preference reversals – that are barely understood in mechanistic terms.
+We aspire to do so at various levels (computational, algorithmic, neural) and to provide neurophysiologically grounded insights on human decision-making.

 HOW?